markbetters/ozp-backend/README.md

 There's also the admin interface at `http://localhost:8000/admin` (username: `wsmith`, password: `password`)

+## Releasing
+Run `python release.py` to generate a tarball with Wheels for the application and all of its dependencies

 ## For Developers
 Understanding this project requires knowing a small-medium amount of Django and